andreas-prouza/ibm-i-build/README.md

     STRG+P --> Select: Run Command --> Select: Run Build (summary output)

 You can just use the ```.vscode/settings.json``` from this project.<br/>
-Change the hostname and IFS location where the project is located (local and IBM i)
+Don't forget to change hostname and user.

 ### Let's run the build
 Use STRG+P. When you start typing "run command" you should get correct list to select the "Run Command" extension.